THE CHRISTIAN AND JUDGMENT

 Christ has the authority and power to judge as He will and to give eternal life to whomever He will:

-The hour is coming, and now is, when the dead shall hear the voice of the Son of God: and they that hear shall live.
+“Most assuredly, I say to you, the hour is coming, and now is, when the dead will hear the voice of the Son of God; and those who hear will live.
 (John 5:25)

 Notice that what we are talking about is not directed toward when we die physically or with escaping Hell and going to Heaven.
 It has to do with now, with our present state of being; in particular with our relationship to God.